Automating workflows with data science pipelines

 Secret Form

-3. Repeat Steps 2a and 2b for each set of these Kubernetes secrets:
+3. Repeat Step 2 for each of the following Kubernetes secrets:

 • Environment Variable: AWS_SECRET_ACCESS_KEY